Midgardsorm/Chat_C-9_TEMP/README.md

 For entire time on server console there is displayed real-time log.

-This is strictly global chat, to be used for small chats with very limited number of user, and as that, it is very fast and do not need thread pool - this solution will not be efficient, if you will want to add many users, or possiblity of private conversations.
+This is strictly global chat, to be used for small chats with very limited number of user, and as that, it is very fast and do not need thread pool - this solution will not be efficient, if you want to add many users, or possiblity of private conversations.
 But it is not intend for that.

 ----------------------------------
 Incoming